KnutAM/FerriteAssembly.jl/docs/src/Customization.md

 # Customizations
 The functions described on this page are somewhere inbetween regular API and internal API, and are intended for making custom solutions, but with a higher risk of breaking changes.
-Breaking changes to these interfaces should still be followed by a version bump.

 ## Modify the material
 Some advanced or experimental features are documented here,